Focus on legal issues in international practice.

 3 credits.
 Raymond Wilson.
 Format: Blended-online.
 Corporate Finance with US and International Reporting is concerned with understanding financial statements and reports.
 The objective is that students will be able to read and understand the four financial statements and the 10-k annual report.
 Emphasis is placed on understanding the nature and meaning of the reports, as well as the relationship to the underlying transactions.
 Other topics may include: basic accounting principles, US GAAP versus IFRS, financial statement analysis, the relationship of the financial statement information to covenant documents, and accounting gamesmanship.
 It will also include analysis and structuring of capital transactions, with emphasis on financial statement analysis, attributes of equity and debt securities and transactions which restructure existing corporate capitalization.
 Transactions discussed will include an acquisition, an out-of-court debt restructuring, and a negotiated reallocation of equity.

 3 credits.
-Andrew Croxford.
-Format: Blended-online.
+Sidd Pattanayak.
+Format: Blended-online and all-online.
 This course looks at how lawyers can, and do, add value to complex transactions and contracts, or deals.
-The course will identify and evaluate common issues that present contractual risks for corporate clients and examine how those risks can be resolved or mitigated by legal advisers, whether through structural or contractual mechanisms.
+The course focuses on the “best practice” strategies an international lawyer can employ in order to efficiently navigate his or her clients through the complexities of the typical transaction life cycle.
+Each step in the life cycle (including initial term sheet negotiations, due diligence, regulatory and third party approvals, definitive agreement negotiations, closing mechanics, and other key steps) will be analyzed, with an emphasis on underlying business principles that are common across different jurisdictions (e.g., U.S., U.K./Australia, EU/civil law countries, Africa, India, China, Japan, and other jurisdictions).
 Students will be introduced to a conceptual framework with which to analyze legal risks in business transactions including informational asymmetry, adverse selection, moral hazard, asset specificity, and opportunism and contractual incentives.
-During the residency period students will be given the opportunity to apply those concepts during moderated negotiations of scenarios taken from real world transactions, and then will examine and evaluate the final contractual documentation from those transactions.
+Students will be given the opportunity to apply those concepts during moderated negotiations of scenarios taken from real world transactions, and then will examine and evaluate the final contractual

 3 credits.
 Philip D. O’Neill.
 Format: Blended-online.
 The old maxim “where business goes, disputes soon follow” has renewed vitality in an age of globalization.
 As cross-border commerce follows American business abroad, and offshore foreign investment flows into the U.S., the potential for clashes in the business expectations of the parties increases, particularly as the economy softens.
 Dispute resolution thus becomes an almost inescapable component of today’s private international commercial dispute process.
 The focus of the course will be on international arbitration, from inception in the contractual drafting through the mechanics of the dispute resolution process to the enforcement stage, with some consideration of other alternative dispute resolution techniques.
 The original case studies and related materials are largely drawn from actual practice.
 This course is designed for corporate attorneys as well as litigators.
 The CIArb has approved this course for exemption from Module 2 of the Member level training pathway.
 For more information, please see our blog.